-- the need to travel.
-However, in addition to requiring that developments include cycle storage, the policy promotes the creation of safe and convenient parking for motor vehicles, which may encourage travel by private vehicles. - A minor positive effect is expected for SA objective 9: flood risk and a mixed minor positive and negative effect for SA objective 11: climate change, as the policy states that new development should minimise its impact on the natural environment, adapt to a changing climate and use energy efficient design, including passive design such as orienting buildings to gain benefit from sunlight and passive solar energy.
-In addition, requiring developments are adaptable to climate change may include increased risk of flooding and the policy does outline that appropriate surfacing should be incorporated into the development, ensuring permeability to enable drainage.
-The policy also requires proposals to consider opportunities for the integration of renewable energy generation, and to use low carbon methods of construction and materials, which will help reduce Bassetlaw's greenhouse gas emissions.
-However, the policy may also promote travel by private vehicle by requiring developments provide parking for motor vehicles, which may result in the greater emission of greenhouse gas emissions; hence the mixed effect overall in relation to climate change. - 6.281 The policy expects new developments to provide adequate spaces for waste and recycling, which could contribute to a minor positive effect for SA objective 12: resource use and waste.
+6.285A minor positive effect is expected for SA objective 9: flood risk as the policy requires development proposals to mitigate flood risk and water run-off utilising the drainage hierarchy in accordance with Policy ST52, and to integrate water management appropriate to place.

+6.286A minor positive effect is also likely for SA objective 11: climate change, as the policy states that new development proposals should minimise energy consumption by maximising opportunities for passive solar energy and integrating renewable and low carbon technologies where practicable.

+6.287The policy expects new developments to provide adequate spaces for waste disposal which is assumed to include recycling, which could contribute to a minor positive effect for SA objective 12: resource use and waste.
 Furthermore, the policy promotes sustainable construction techniques which may include recycled construction materials.
-Significant positive effects are predicted for SA objective 13: cultural heritage and SA objective 14: landscape and townscape since the policy focuses on the design of new developments respecting the historic and traditional character of the local area, integrating into the existing settlement and improving the quality of local architecture, utilising modern construction methods and environmentally sustainable materials whilst minimising its impact on the surrounding built and natural character of the area.
-The policy also relates to both hard and natural landscaping, ensuring new development respects the surrounding context and contributes positively to the existing features.
+Significant positive effects are likely for SA objective 13: cultural heritage and SA objective 14: landscape and townscape since the policy focuses on the design of new developments respecting the historic and traditional character of the local area, integrating into the existing settlement and improving the quality of local architecture, utilising modern construction methods and environmentally sustainable. durable materials whilst minimising its impact on the surrounding built and natural character of the area and seeks to ensure that heritage assets are protected, enhanced and where appropriate positively integrated within development.

-Policy 38: Shop fronts, Signage and Security
+Policy 36: Shop fronts, Signage and Security

-6.282 A potential but uncertain minor positive effect is identified for SA objective 3: economy and skills, as traditional and attractive shopfronts may invite investment in the area.
-This policy aims to protect and enhance the vitality and viability of the District's towns and villages and enhance the public realm, therefore a minor positive effect is also expected for SA objective 4: regeneration and social inclusion.
-By aiming to protect the visual amenity of and public realm around shop fronts, this policy is expected to have minor positive effects on SA objective 14: landscape and townscape.
-A minor positive effect is also expected for SA objective 13: cultural heritage as the policy recognises that existing historic shopfronts and features of architectural and historic interest should be retained, restored and repaired using traditional design and materials and new additions should harmonise with the scale, age, character and materials of the building and be a good representation of the historic period of shopfront design.
-The policy also promotes high quality materials which preserve and enhance the significance of heritage assets.
+6.288A potential but uncertain minor positive effect is identified for SA objective 3: economy and skills, as appropriate shopfront signage may support the local economy.
+This policy will help to protect and enhance the vitality and viability of the District's towns and villages and enhance the public realm, therefore a minor positive effect is also expected for SA objective 4: regeneration and social inclusion.
+By requiring proposals to respect visual amenity and local character, this policy is expected to have a minor positive effect on SA objective 14: landscape and townscape.
+A minor positive effect is also expected for SA objective 13: cultural heritage as the policy requires tat proposals for signage at heritage assets are appropriate to the local context.

-Policy ST39: Landscape Character
+Policy ST37: Landscape Character